kelvin-yong/kendo/README.md

 - The play button and the action sheet now works.
 - The file starts with transport.url modified.
 - Type `dataSource.read({d:0})`, `dataSource.read({d:1})` or `dataSource.read()` in your JavaScript console and see what happens
 - You now need to make your search dynamic, either using plain JavaScript (perhaps with jQuery), or MVVM.
+See http://jsfiddle.net/YtYrC/15/light/

 - This is left as an exercise for you.
 Have fun!